mikeplis/mplis.github.io/_drafts/sfb360-reaches-and-steals.md

 ## Methodology

-Identifying the best values is a subjective process.
-I looked at the players with the biggest absolute difference between where they were picked and what their ADP was, but I also looked at players with the biggest percent difference, since using just absolute difference would cause me to miss some big reaches and steals in the early rounds.
-Both measures tended to ignore the middle rounds, so I also hand-selected some picks in that range as well.
+Identifying the biggest reaches and steals is a subjective process.
+I looked at the players with the biggest absolute difference between where they were picked and what their ADP was across all 30 SFB drafts, but I also looked at players with the biggest percent difference, since using just absolute difference would cause me to miss some big reaches and steals in the early rounds.
+Both measures tended to ignore the middle rounds, so I hand-selected some picks in that range as well.

 ## Biggest Reaches